Alfred Koch: Career

 He served as a deputy prime minister under President Boris Yeltsin and was an ally of economic reformer Anatoly Chubais, a chief architect of Russia's privatization.
-On 12 September 1996, Kokh was appointed head of Russia's State Property Committee, acting as Russia's privatization chief.
+On 12 September 1996, Koch was appointed head of Russia's State Property Committee, acting as Russia's privatization chief.
 He left the position on 13 August 1997, after the privatization auctions (loans-for-shares).

-In June 2000, Koch became head of Gazprom-Media, a subsidiary media holding of Gazprom (now a subsidiary holding of Gazprombank), and oversaw the gas giant's controversial takeover of NTV, an independent television company owned by Vladimir Gusinsky, on which he hosted the game show Алчность, the Russian version of Greed.
+In June 2000, Koch became head of Gazprom-Media, a subsidiary media holding of Gazprom (now a subsidiary holding of Gazprombank).
+He oversaw the gas giant's controversial takeover of NTV, an independent television company owned by Vladimir Gusinsky, on which he hosted the game show Алчность, the Russian version of Greed.
+As Gazprom-Media's general director, Koch was installed as chairman of NTV's board of directors after a contested shareholders' meeting on 3 April 2001 that ousted the network's existing management, with American financier Boris Jordan appointed as NTV's general director.

 He was succeeded by Boris Jordan on 16 October 2001.
 He also served as head of the 2003 election campaign staff for the Union of Right Forces, a pro-business, democratic party of young reformers including Yegor Gaidar, Boris Nemtsov and Irina Khakamada, the first woman to run for the Russian presidency.

 He wrote the 2006 Russian book A Crate of Vodka (Ящик водки), a dialogue with journalist Igor Svinarenko about the twenty-year period that covered the last Soviet generation and the first, free Russian generation (1982, the death of Leonid Brezhnev, to 2001, when 9/11 put an end to liberal politics).
 The English translation appeared in spring 2009.

 In 2008, he financed a scholarly point-by-point refutation of Holocaust denial materials.
 Denial of the Denial (Отрицание отрицания), with Pavel Polian, is the first book on the subject published in Russia.

 Koch is a frequent commentator in Medved, a glossy Russian men's magazine, writing about history and travel.

 Koch was a sponsor of the new monument in Moscow to Tsar Alexander II, the leader who emancipated the serfs and reformed the Russian army.
 Out of fear of persecution by the Russian authorities he fled to Germany in June 2014.
 He lives on Lake Chiemsee in Rosenheim, Bavaria.
+In 2016, he was arrested in absentia on charges of smuggling cultural property after he attempted to leave Russia with a painting whose value was disputed by customs officials.

 He has been a critic of Joe Biden.

 Personal life

-His daughter Olga (born 1992, St Petersburg) attended The American School in England at Thorpe, Surrey beginning at age 13 and is a stand-up comedian living in central London.
+His daughter Olga (born 1992), St Petersburg is a stand-up comedian living in London.